Masked Marvel (Centaur Publications): Nightmask

 This version was essentially identical to the original, but his back story was fleshed out and expanded.
-He was revealed to be Philip Reinhart, a young prodigy who already had established a successful business at the age of 20.
-However, his success only left him longing for more.
+He was revealed to be Philip Reinhart, a young prodigy who already had established a successful business at the age of 20, but his success only left him longing for more.
 Inspired by The Clock, he became a crime-fighter known as Nightmask.
 Eventually, the two men met and formed a lasting friendship.
 When World War II broke out, they decided to give up crime-fighting and enlist, both out of the sense of duty and the feeling that the proliferation of super-powered heroes made them increasingly irrelevant.
 After the war, Phillip decided to focus on business endeavors.
 During this time, he was briefly married to Erika Blaine and fathered a son, Richard.

 In 1988, the Clock became president in his civilian guise.
 At the former's request, Phillip became head of the project designed to track various super-powered beings, just in case the government should need their services.
 That proved to be a prudent measure, as the increasing supervillain activity made the need for a team of super-powered heroes starkly clear.
 In 1992, Phillip used the intelligence he gathered to form a super-powered team known as The Protectors.
 He acted as the team's director, charting the overall course of the team while delegating field decisions to Man of War.